codeforbirmingham/spotholes/README.md

 5. Commit your changes (`git commit -am 'Add some feature'`)
 6. Push to the branch (`git push origin my-new-feature`)
 7. Create a new Pull Request

-That's it!
-Your application is now being served at: http://spotholes.dev